souhaiblou/Fuzzy_DynamicFeedbackLinearization_Matlab_ROS/README.md

-# Instalation

-As presented in Fig. A The initial stage is to configure the ROS network to assure the wireless communication between a Powerful PC and a Laptop PC This sort of communication is master-slave.
-The powerful PC, as a high-level master, runs rescore inside, and the low-level PC slave runs the rosaria node to deliver commands and odometry subjects.
-Set ROS Network setup In the remote (master) PC, add this command in the .bashrc file. export ROS HOSTNAME=192.168.0.121 for example export ROS MASTER URI=http://192.168.0.121:11311
+ROS Network Setup for Master-Slave Communication

+Overview

+This guide provides instructions for setting up a ROS (Robot Operating System) network between a powerful PC (master) and a laptop PC (slave) for wireless communication.
+The master PC runs roscore, while the slave PC executes the rosaria node to handle robot control and odometry data.

+Installation and Configuration

+Step 1: Configure ROS Network

+On the Master PC

+Edit the .bashrc file and add the following lines:

+export ROS_HOSTNAME=192.168.0.121   # Replace with your master PC's IP export ROS_MASTER_URI=http://192.168.0.121:11311

+Then, apply the changes:

+source ~/.bashrc

+On the Slave PC

-In Netbook PC (slave), add this command in the .bashrc file
+Edit the .bashrc file and add the following lines:

-'''export ROS HOSTNAME=192.168.0.200'''  for example export ROS MASTER URI=http://192.168.0.121:11311
+export ROS_HOSTNAME=192.168.0.200   # Replace with your slave PC's IP export ROS_MASTER_URI=http://192.168.0.121:11311

+Then, apply the changes:

+source ~/.bashrc

+Step 2: Start ROS Services

+On the Master PC

-Run this command on the remote PC: roscore This command runs the ROS master and parameter server.
+Run the following command to start the ROS master and parameter server:
-Run this command on the netbook PC. – rosrun rosaria rosaria This program executes the rosaria node for the interface between a robot and computer that delivers all topic requests for transmitting velocity commands to the /RosAria/cmd vel and Odomety topic /RosAria/pose For further assistance and supplementary information, look to these official resources: https://www.ros.org/ Main gateway for ROS middleware. https://wiki.ros.org/ Documentation Official documentation and package descriptions. https://www.turtlebot.com/turtlebot2/ Official homepage for the TurtleBot2 mobile robot.
-\url{https://wiki.ros.org/ROSARIA/Tutorials/How%20to%20use%20ROSARIA} Tutorial how to com- municate between robot and computer within ROS by using rosaria node in rosaria ROS package

-References:
+roscore

+On the Slave PC

+Run the following command to start the rosaria node:

+rosrun rosaria rosaria

+This node interfaces the robot with the computer, handling topic communication for velocity commands (/RosAria/cmd_vel) and odometry data (/RosAria/pose).

+Additional Resources

+For further assistance, refer to the following official ROS documentation and tutorials:

+ROS Main Gateway

+ROS Official Documentation

+TurtleBot2 Homepage

+ROSARIA Tutorial

+References

 [1] MathWorks, "MATLAB Documentation," [Online].
-Available: \url{https://www.mathworks.com/help/ros/gs/ros1-nodes.html} [Accessed: 31-Jan-2025].
+Available: MATLAB ROS Nodes.
+[Accessed: 31-Jan-2025].